Department of Pathology & Immunology

 Brenda Jean Grossman, M.S., M.D.

-Doctor of Medicine, Medical College Georgia, 1980
+Doctor of Medicine, Medical College of Georgia, 1980

 Master of Science, Saint Louis University, 2003